 Credit Card Mistake Hazards

-Credit cards are an essential portion of financial wellness.
-Most adults use a credit card for all aspects of their life, and a huge problem plaguing everyone with a credit card is that it doesn’t come with an instruction manual, meaning that people are prone to making mistakes.
-With the average credit card debt per person being upwards of $6,3541, it’s not a far fetched idea that Americans are doing something wrong with their credit cards.
+Credit cards are an essential part of financial wellness.
+Most adults use a credit card for all aspects of their lives, and a massive problem plaguing everyone with a credit card is that it doesn’t come with an instruction manual, meaning that people are prone to making mistakes.
+With the average credit card debt per person upwards of $6,3541, it’s not a far-fetched idea that Americans are doing something wrong with their credit cards.
 Mistakes with credit cards can reflect very poorly on a person’s credit score, financial life, and several other things.
-Some of the most common hazards of credit card mistakes are:
+Some of the most common credit card mistakes are:

 A Poor Credit Score

 A poor credit score is the main result of a credit card mistake.
-If you are not responsible for your credit – you can rest assured that your credit score will plummet.
+If you are not responsible for your credit, you can rest assured that your credit score will plummet.
 A bad credit score is anything from 300 to 499.
-Repairing your credit score is going to take quite a lot of time, effort, and spending.
-While there are credit repair cards out there, the process is slow, grueling, and requires an intense spending strategy.
+Repairing your credit score will take time, effort, and money.
+While there are credit repair cards, the process is slow and grueling and requires an intense spending strategy.

 Worse Insurance, Mortgage, and Credit Options

 One of the most prominent downsides of having a tarnished credit score through credit card mistakes is worse options.
 When you have a poor credit score, insurance, mortgage, and loan options will be far worse.
-A good credit score is a telltale sign of trustworthiness, and a poor one reflects poorly on your trust.
-Now, this means that you’re going to have to pay deposits, more rates, and even get outright rejected for loans if you make credit card mistakes that result in your credit score.
+A good credit score is a telltale sign of trustworthiness, and a poor one reflects poorly on your trustworthiness.
+This means that you will have to pay deposits, higher rates, and even get outright rejected for loans if you make credit card mistakes that affect your credit score.

 High-Interest Rates

-If you manage to get a loan, credit card mistakes will ensure that you’re paying far higher interest rates.
-If you require a loan, paying higher interest rates is not usually a good thing.
+If you manage to get a loan, credit card mistakes will ensure you pay far higher interest rates.
+Paying higher interest rates is not usually good if you require a loan.

 Fewer Chances Of Getting A Job

-As stated above, a good credit score is a reflection of proper credit card management and trustworthiness.
-Your potential employers could check your credit score, and reject you if it’s not in good standing.
+As stated above, a good credit score reflects proper credit card management and trustworthiness.
+Your potential employers could check your credit score and reject you if it’s not good standing.
 Most employers check your credit history, current debt, and many other things before they hire you – and they’re permitted to reject you on a credit-based basis.
 Considering all these things, it’s clear why you’re supposed to make as few mistakes with your credit card as possible.

 Why Do People Make Credit Card Mistakes?

-We’ve covered why credit card mistakes can be detrimental to your financial well being.
+We’ve covered why credit card mistakes can harm your financial well-being.
 They could prohibit you from getting a loan in the future, but they could ruin your chances of landing your dream job.
 With 70.2%2 of all American households having a credit card, mistakes are rampant now more than ever.
 Keeping all this in mind, it begs the question: “Why do people make credit card mistakes in the first place? “

-The simple answer is that people simply don’t know what they’re doing before it is too late.
-People don’t pay as much attention to their spending as they should, and the credit cards themselves don’t come with an instruction manual.
-When you get a credit card with a particular amount of purchasing power, some people get carried away, spending more money than they can afford to pay off.
+The simple answer is that people don’t know what they’re doing before it is too late.
+People don’t pay as much attention to their spending as they should, and credit cards don’t come with an instruction manual.
+When you get a credit card with a particular amount of purchasing power, some people get carried away and spend more money than they can afford to pay off.
 Some other mistakes are far less detrimental but still serve as one of the most common mistakes people make with their credit cards.
-Credit consultants serve as a necessary advisor to you and your credit, yet most people don’t look for them.
+Credit consultants are necessary advisors to you and your credit, yet most people don’t look for them.
 A large purchase is the same as multiple smaller purchases, but it reflects far less on the consumer’s peace of mind.
 Studies show that about 77%3 of Americans hardly ever or never actually read their credit card contracts.
 Furthermore, a lot of Americans:

 - Don’t read their credit card contracts;